1 Introduction

 In 1320 BC, the Lapiths, who lived north of the Peneius River, migrated to Rhodes.

-In 1318 BC, the Hittites attacked and subjugated Arzawa.
+In 1318 BC, the Hittites attacked and occupied Arzawa.
 This led to the migration of Tyrrhenus to the Italian peninsula and the migration of Pelops to the Peloponnesus.

 In 1317 BC, the Minyans, who lived in Orchomenus, migrated to Phylace in Thessaly.